But today this icon of Kansas State University is in urgent need of renewal.

 Anderson Hall's majestic reign has given way to:

-This means your impact will be doubled and your generosity will go further to preserve this K-State history.
+This means your impact will be doubled and your generosity will go further to preserve this K-State icon.
 It's up to use to continue what K-Staters before us started.

 I want to save Anderson Hall